Dog Corner

 Just telling you the answer wouldn’t be very helpful.
 You need to know and understand the matter.
 How often to express a dog’s gland’s answer starts with the first things to know.

 Anal glands are located inside the rectum of your dog.
 There are two of them on each side.
-They are small, usually the size of the grape.
+They are small, usually the size of a grape.
 These glands contain chemicals that are expressed when your dog poops.
 They can also be expressed when your pet is scared.
-When he poops, the poo will press the glands and the chemicals will be released.
-These will cover the poop completely and they can cause a specific smell.
+When he poops, the poop will press on the glands and the chemicals will be released.
+These will cover the poop completely, and they can cause a specific smell.

-The main purpose of anal glands is to leave a scent on the poop which helps dogs mark the territory.
+The main purpose of anal glands is to leave a scent on the poop, which helps dogs mark their territory.
 This is quite obvious and a well-known fact.
-All dogs do this hence all dogs need anal glands.
+All dogs do this; hence, all dogs need anal glands.

 Articlesyou may like

-There is no simple and one-word answer here.
+There is no simple, one-word answer here.
 How frequently your dog will need this depends on the dog, the main cause, and many other factors.
-Luckily, there are a few things we can reveal here that will help you with understanding the issue.
+Luckily, there are a few things we can reveal here that will help you understand the issue.
 In a nutshell, if your dog has one of the symptoms mentioned below, he will probably need his anal glands expressed.
 These symptoms are:

 • Scooting